shaolinpat/hl7_fhir_tool/README.md

 ## Status

-This is a **skeleton / prototype**, not a production system.
+This repository is a prototype intended to demonstrate:

-The focus is on demonstrating:
+- Familiarity with healthcare data standards (HL7 v2, FHIR)

-- Healthcare data standards familiarity (HL7 v2, FHIR)
+- Strong test coverage practices
-- Robust test coverage
+- Professional software engineering (CI/CD, packaging, typing)

-- Professional software engineering practices (CI/CD, packaging, typing)
+It is not intended for clinical or production use.

 ---